 McGwire Quit Coaching to Focus On Sons' Careers

 Like most baseball fathers, McGwire wants to watch his sons play.
 Mason and Max McGwire are playing together at JSerra High School in San Juan Capistrano, California.
-Max, who graduates in 2021, is a power hitter like his father and committed to Oklahoma University.
+Max is a power hitter like his father and an incoming freshman at Oklahoma University.
 Mason, a class of 2022 player, is a lanky pitcher who was just drafted by the Chicago Cubs in the eighth round of the 2022 MLB Draft.